orcfax/docs/docs/FACT token/utility-token.md

 publication request can be triggered.
 The cost of publishing this new fact datum on-chain will likewise be quoted in $FACT.

-While consumers will also have the ability to pay in ADA, these transactions will incur an additional fee (covering the costs of converting the ADA to FACT) tokens in order to fulfill the feed payment.
-The ADA which was used to fund publication will be sold for FACT.
+While consumers can also use ADA, these payments will be sold for FACT tokens, creating a positive feedback loop that boosts demand for the FACT token.

 ![Orcfax Economic Model](/img/2024-02--Orcfax-economic-model2.jpg)